-There are currently no investor-owned electric utilities serving customers in Nebraska.
+The City Council has exclusive jurisdiction for establishing rates for LES' retail customers.
+In the opinion of the LES General Counsel, no other State or Federal regulatory body has any authority to determine or review the retail rates set by the City Council.
+There are currently no investor-owned electric utilities serving retail customers in Nebraska.
 State residents are served exclusively by public power districts, municipally-owned utilities, such as LES, and not-for-profit rural electric cooperatives.
 The Nebraska Public Service Commission retains only very limited jurisdiction over the operation of electric utilities in the State, with no jurisdiction over electric rates.
-The City Council has exclusive jurisdiction for establishing rates for LES' retail customers.
-In the opinion of the General Counsel to LES, no other State or Federal regulatory body has any authority to determine or review the retail rates set by the City Council.